Los Angeles’ Criminal Defense Attorney

 - Whether or not a deadly weapon was used to commit the crime

 A particularly serious category of felony is sex crimes.
 A conviction for a sex crime can mean being required to register as a sex offender for the rest of your life.
 If you’ve been accused of a sex crime, do not settle for just any lawyer.
-Your future will depend on finding a sex crimes attorney to fight hard for you.
-Eric D. Davis is an experienced attorney who practices in Los Angeles County, San Bernardino County and Riverside County.
+Your future will depend on finding an attorney to fight hard for you.
+Eric D. Davis is an experienced Los Angeles criminal defense lawyer who can defend your rights.

 A misdemeanor crime is the category of criminal offense that is considered to be more serious than a simple citation but less serious than felony criminal charges.
 Since they tend to be less serious crimes, they tend to also be associated with less serious punishments.
 Usually, the main difference between a felony and a misdemeanor is that a misdemeanor is punishable by a sentence of up to one year in county jail rather incarceration in a federal prison.
 Misdemeanor offenses can include the following types of charges: